 Few ancient philosophies stood the test of time quite like Stoicism.
-Many even see the 21st century as Stoicism’ finest hour.
+Many even see the 21st century as Stoicism’s finest hour.
 In this context, more people read the works of Seneca, Epictetus, and Marcus Aurelius than ever before.
 Stoicism’s modern success resides mostly in its timelessness and practicability.
 By using a few Stoic guidelines, you can achieve tangible improvements in all aspects of life.
-On this basis, here are 6 powerful Stoic habits that changed my life.
+On this basis, here are six powerful Stoic habits that changed my life.

 This article may contain affiliate links.
 Please see our disclaimer policy here.

 In our uber-connected, ever-accelerating world, teachings of stillness, mindfulness, and temperance become more and more appealing.

 People start to move away from endless one-click distractions toward focus and substance.

 You don’t need to read every single vers of Marcus Aurelius’ Meditations.
 You simply need to understand how the Stoics designed their mindset and routines.